 Peer reviewers must have a clear understanding of how their comments will be conveyed to the authors of the document and to the public.
 When peer review of government reports is considered, the case for transparency is stronger, particularly when the report addresses an issue with significant ramifications for the public and private sectors.
 The public may not have confidence in the peer review process when the names and affiliations of the peer reviewers are unknown.
 Without access to the comments of reviewers, the public is incapable of determining whether the government has seriously considered the comments of reviewers and made appropriate revisions.
 Disclosure of the slate of reviewers and the substance of their comments can strengthen public confidence in the peer review process.
-It is common at many journals and research funding agencies to disclose annually the slate of reviewers.
-Moreover, the National Academy of Sciences now discloses the names of its peer reviewers, without disclosing the substance of their comments.
+It is common at many journals and research funding agencies to disclose annually the slate of reviewers, without disclosing the substance of their comments.
 The science advisory committees to regulatory agencies typically disclose at least a summary of the comments of reviewers as well as their names and affiliations.